Exercise and Pregnancy

 Gestational Diabetes Test

 Gestational diabetes is a condition of pregnancy in which the mother’s body acts diabetic only during her pregnancy.
 Identifying the disease will reduce the risk to both mother and child.
+Please take this

 A blood screening test has been developed to help identify those patients who have developed gestational diabetes.
 The test will be performed at approximately 24-28 weeks gestation on all pregnant patients.
 Having a screening test prevents all patients from completing a three-hour glucose tolerance test, which is both more expensive and time-consuming.
 Those patients whose screening test comes back abnormally high will then require more definitive testing.